-Austin and Ring are also of a similar nature, and there are two plastic Spirit Whitehalls (Hubbard and Mary M) which are a little lighter and use lightweight full length oars.
+Austin and Ring are similar, and there are two plastic Spirit Whitehalls (Hubbard and Mary Magocsy) which are a little lighter and use lightweight full length oars.

 - Check currents and winds and plan your row before doing anything else.

 - Inspect your Boat.
 Check the condition and readiness of your boat, oars and equipment

 - Bring a life vest aka “Personal Flotation Device” (PFD) and a signaling device such as a whistle or airhorn.

 - Lubricate the oarlocks, oar sleeves and buttons.
 Check the sliding seats and lubricate seat wheels with a drop of oil.

 - Prepare the boat for launch.
 Move both oars to the far side of the boat (away from where you will board).
 Clear away any equipment to open a clear path into the boat